mrjacobbloom/react-immutable-tree/README.md

 ### `ImmutableTreeNode`

+An `ImmutableTreeNode` represents a node in the tree.
+They cannot be constructed directly.

+Changes to the tree will reult in the old version of a node being marked "stale."
+When a node is stale, attempts to read its data (except `isStale`) or modify it will throw an error.

 #### Properties
 - `isStale: boolean` - A node is stale if it has been removed from the tree or is an old version of the node.
 - `children: ImmutableTreeNode[]` - A frozen array of child nodes.
-Accessing this will throw an error for stale nodes.
 - `parent: ImmutableTreeNode | null` - The parent node, or null for the root.
-Accessing this will throw an error for stale nodes.
 - `data: any` - The data associated with the node.
-Accessing this will throw an error for stale nodes.

 #### Transformation Methods

 Each of these methods returns the next version of the modified node (or itself, if the operation does not modify the node).
-The old version of the node is then marked stale.
-Each of these functions will throw an error for stale nodes.

 - `updateData(updater: (oldData: any | undefined) => any): ImmutableTreeNode` - Update the data at the given node.
 Returns the new tree node that will replace this one.
 - `setData(newData: any): ImmutableTreeNode` - Set the data at the given node.
 Returns the new tree node that will replace this one.